-We derived the consolidated statements of operations data for the fiscal years ended June 30, 2018, 2017 and 2016 and the consolidated balance sheets data as of June 30, 2018 and 2017 from our audited consolidated financial statements appearing elsewhere in this report.
-The consolidated statements of operations data for the fiscal years ended June 30, 2015 and 2014 and the consolidated balance sheets data as of June 30, 2016, 2015 and 2014 are derived from our audited consolidated financial statements, which are not included in this report.
+We derived the consolidated statements of operations data for fiscal years ended June 30, 2019, 2018 and 2017 and the consolidated balance sheets data as of June 30, 2019 and 2018 from our audited consolidated financial statements appearing elsewhere in this report.
+The consolidated statements of operations data for fiscal years ended June 30, 2016 and 2015 and the consolidated balance sheets data as of June 30, 2017, 2016 and 2015 are derived from our audited consolidated financial statements, which are not included in this report.